 - Reviewing, on a regular basis, appropriate corporate governance structures and procedures, including the identification of decisions requiring approval of the Board and, where appropriate, measures for receiving stakeholder feedback, and the adequate public disclosure thereof.

-- Determining the composition, structure, processes, and characteristics of the Board and the terms of reference of committees of the Board, and establishing a process for monitoring the Board and its directors on an ongoing basis.
+- Determining the composition, structure, processes, and characteristics of the Board and the terms of reference of committees of the Board, and establishing a process for monitoring and evaluating the performance of the Board, its committees and its directors on an ongoing basis.

-- Enhancing succession planning at the Board level by requiring directors to tender their resignation to the chair of the Nominating and Corporate Governance Committee upon reaching twelve (12) years of service on the Board, as determined by the Board in its absolute discretion.
+- Enhancing succession planning at the Board level by requiring directors to offer their resignation to the chair of the Nominating and Corporate Governance Committee upon reaching twelve (12) years of service on the Board, for consideration by the Board in its absolute discretion.
+In exercising this discretion, the Board takes into consideration the skills, background and diversification requirements of the Corporation's future strategic initiatives.

-- Taking reasonable steps to ensure the ability of each candidate to make the commitment of time necessary to be a director of the Corporation, including the application of the following guidelines when considering candidates to become directors of the Corporation: (a) for candidates that are chief executive officers or other senior executives of public corporations, the Board will prefer individuals who hold no more than two (2) public corporation directorships (including the Corporation's Board), and (b) for other candidates, the Board will prefer candidates that hold not more than five (5) public corporation directorships (including the Corporation's Board).
+- Taking reasonable steps to ensure the ability of each candidate to make the commitment of time necessary to be a director of the Corporation, including the application of the following guidelines when considering candidates to become directors of the Corporation or continued membership on the Board: (a) for candidates that are chief executive officers or other senior executives of public corporations, individuals should hold no more than two (2) public corporation directorships (including the Corporation's Board), and (b) for other candidates, individuals should hold not more than five (5) public corporation directorships (including the Corporation's Board).

 - Reviewing and approving, at its discretion, any outside directorships proposed to be held by any executive officer of the Corporation.